lnccbrown/HSSM/docs/index.md

 ```

 ### Contributing
-For those considering to contribute to this project, it is recommended to familiarize themselves with our [contribution guidelines](CONTRIBUTING.md).
+If you want to contribute to this project, please familiarize yourself with our [contribution guidelines](CONTRIBUTING.md).